sagemath/trac_to_gh/Issue 1949.md

-# Issue 1949: rewrite the mwrank interface to get rid of wrap.* and use C++
+# Issue 1949: Rewrite the mwrank interface to get rid of wrap.cpp

 archive/issues_001949.json:
 ```json